Jean-Marie Apostolidès: Oeuvre

-He translated into French the manifestos of terrorist Ted Kaczynski, known as the Unabomber: Le Manifeste de 1971 (1996) and L’avenir de la société industrielle (in 2009).
+Apostolidès translated into French the manifestos of terrorist Ted Kaczynski, known as the Unabomber: Le Manifeste de 1971 (1996) and L’avenir de la société industrielle (in 2009).
 Apostolidès also authored an essay on the Unabomber: L’Affaire Unabomber (1996).

-Apostolidès considers three of his works particularly important.
+Apostolidès considered three of his works particularly important.
 The first of these is his only novel to date, L’Audience, a family narrative published in 2001 and augmented in 2008.
-This autobiographical text is the author's most personal work because in it he shares his sufferings, incomprehensions, hopes, and loves.
+This autobiographical text is the author's most personal work because in it he shared his sufferings, incomprehensions, hopes, and loves.
 Through the story of one family, L’Audience covers half a century of life in provincial France.
 Second, Cyrano: Qui fut tout et qui ne fut rien, an essay on Edmond Rostand's play Cyrano de Bergerac, is an attempt to discover why, a hundred years after its creation, this play still fascinates so many people.
 Apostolidès sensed that the secret of Rostand's play was associated with the paternal figure and that the work's significance extended far beyond its literary qualities.
 Finally, Héroïsme et victimisation (2003), constitutes, as the subtitle notes, a “history of sensibility” in the West.
-In this essay, Apostolidès analyzes the events of May 1968 and their consequences on French society at the beginning of the 21st century.
-He shows how the longstanding culture of heroism was gradually replaced by a culture of victimization, thus leading to the birth of a new type of society.
+In this essay, Apostolidès analyzed the events of May 1968 and their consequences on French society at the beginning of the 21st century.
+He showed how the longstanding culture of heroism was gradually replaced by a culture of victimization, thus leading to the birth of a new type of society.
 A new edition of this work appeared in 2011.